Skip to content

 Step 4: Prepare Oils

-In a separate heat-resistant container, measure out the olive oil, coconut oil, palm oil (or alternative oils), and castor oil.
+In a separate heat-resistant container, measure out the olive oil, coconut oil, palm oil and castor oil.
 Gently heat the oils to melt them if they are solid.
 Allow the oils to cool to a similar temperature as the lye solution (100-110°F or 38-43°C).

 Step 5: Mix the Oils and Lye Solution